taraqfarhan/ggl/README.md

-   -p profile            set a specific chrome profile for searching -l --list             list all the chrome profiles -I --incog            open Google Chrome in incognito mode --config              open the config file
+   -p profile            set a specific chrome profile for searching -l --list             list all the chrome profiles -I --incog            open Google Chrome in incognito mode --conf --config       open the config file

 EXAMPLES:
-ggl why programmers hate everyone ggl "What's the capital of Russia" ggl 'What does the word "retarded" mean' ggl -yt stuxnet documentary ggl --img a flycatcher ggl --vid how to learn to code ggl -w computer science terminologies ggl -gh taraqfarhan/ggl ggl -so "what language was used to write unix commands" ggl --ddg why duckduckgo is better than google ggl --gpt why we should even bother about the command line interface ggl --gmail contract proposal
+ggl why programmers hate everyone ggl -yt stuxnet documentary ggl --img a flycatcher ggl --vid how to learn to code ggl -w computer science ggl -gh taraqfarhan/ggl ggl -so what language was used to write unix commands ggl --ddg why duckduckgo is better than google ggl --gpt why we should even bother about the command line interface ggl --gmail contract proposal

 Mail (gmail):
-ggl --send-mail taraqfarhan@gmail.com You have failed again ggl --mail taraqfarhan@gmail.com --sub "Semester Final Result" You have failed again
+ggl --send-mail taraqfarhan@gmail.com 'why are you so retarted?' ggl --mail taraqfarhan@gmail.com --sub 'quizz time' 'why are you so retarted?'

 Using a specific profile:
-ggl -p <profile name | customized key> [options] [search query ...] ggl -p 3 --img chess board ggl -p business -yt "How does money work?" ggl -p guest how to use the dark web ggl -p "Profile 3" -I "build linux kernel from the scratch" ggl -I why bitcoin is illegal in some countries
+ggl -p <profile name | customized key> [options] [search query ...] ggl -p 3 --img chess board ggl -p business -yt "How does money work?" ggl -p guest how to use the dark web ggl -I why bitcoin is illegal in some countries ggl -p "Profile 3" -I "build linux kernel from the scratch"
 ```

 # How to use this script on your own machine